 The principles of natural wine are sometimes entwined and confused with matters of style.
 No so for Winfield.
 “We’re focused on selling natural wine, which to us is organic or biodynamically grown. …Indigenous yeast only, no fine/filter, less than 30ppm SO2 added, though we have about 40 per cent zero sulphur.”
 The simplicity of this, which mirrors the original charter for natural wine producers, strips away any artifice, which knits neatly into the affable, pretence-free vibe.

 “I think the juxtaposition is key, and it works in a few ways.
 First the comparison between Swan Draught being on only one of two taps since day one, pride of place, a simple workers beer versus avant-garde, experimental beers like Two Metre Tall’s Soured Wild Plum Ale.
 Second, the chance to drink a half pint of Swan then a Ploussard from Jura.
 I like the dichotomy.”

 And while Perth is no longer seen as trailing far behind the twin metropolises of Melbourne and Sydney, its physical isolation has often meant that sourcing a wide variety of wines has been somewhat difficult.
-The 300-strong offering at Wines of While, however, mocks the tyranny of distance, with a raft of compelling listings that rigidly adheres to Winfield’s definition of natural wine.
+The 600-strong offering at Wines of While, however, mocks the tyranny of distance, with a raft of compelling listings that rigidly adheres to Winfield’s definition of natural wine.
 The list is heavily canted towards European listings, another function of fitting Winfield’s criteria, with ‘unicorn’ wines aplenty.
-The by-the-glass list runs to 10 or so offerings, with a Coravin list coming soon, and is refreshed on a daily basis.
-This is another major feature of wines of While, with 48 bottles being their maximum purchase, making it one of this country’s most dynamic lists.
+The by-the-glass list runs to 10 or so offerings, and is refreshed almost on a daily basis.
+This is another major feature of Wines of While, with 36 bottles being their maximum purchase, making it one of this country’s most dynamic lists.